 - Highlights from the Hampton Designer Showhouse (Interior Spaces)

 I hesitate to share this secret, but apparently if you go mid-week there will not be a line!
-We went right in and practically had the place to ourselves!
+When we arrived, we went right in and practically had the place to ourselves!

 From there, we decided to drive into the darling town of Sag Harbor for lunch..